oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 its sole purpose is to support pathname generation using the Pointer extension.

 A recursive filesystem listing contains pathnames of all files in and under the current directory.
 The Pointer extension ([Section 3.2.1](#321-type-options)) generates a list of all type definitions in and under the specified type.
-Simplifying replaces the Pointer extension with an Enumerated type containing a [JSON Pointer](#rfc6901) pathname for each type.
+Unfolding replaces the Pointer extension with an Enumerated type containing a [JSON Pointer](#rfc6901) pathname for each type.
 If no fields in the specified type are marked with the "dir" option, the Pointer extension has the same fields as the [Derived Enumeration](#333-derived-enumerations) extension except that IDs are sequential rather than copied